jasonmcaffee/uiDesignTools/README.md

 The goal is to have a completely open source page/element designer which can be used from the browser.

 ##Demo
-Demo of the final result of this code can be found here:
+Demo of the final result of this code can be found here: (currently works best in chrome or opera) [uiDesignTools](http://jasonmcaffee.com/uiDesignTools/index.html)
-[uiDesignTools](http://jasonmcaffee.com/uiDesignTools/index.html)

 ##Goals